zippy345/dsc-v3-tableau-visualizations-lab/README.md

 <br>

-11. Right click on one of the labels you created and select **Format**.
+11. Right-click on one of the labels you created and select **Format**.
 The Format pane will appear to the far left of your screen.

 <div>
     <center>